ocademy-ai/machine-learning/_sources/ml-fundamentals/neural-network/nn-basics.md

 ## Conclusion

-### All in all, neural network is nothing more than
+### All in all, Deep Learning is nothing more than
 - multiple linear regressions stacked together
 - non-linear functions: the activation functions